-So first off, what is a burnishing tool used for?
+What is a burnishing tool used for?
 Burnishing tools are used to achieve a low microinch finish on a part.
 Unlike other methods, like honing and grinding, burnishing doesn’t remove any metal from the surface.
 Rather, burnishing cold works metal to reduce roughness and leave behind a mirror-like, uniform, surface finish.
-Burnishing also can increase the surface hardness which increases a metal’s resistance to fatigue and failure at stress points.
+Burnishing also can increase the surface hardness, which increases a metal’s resistance to fatigue and failure at stress points.
 Roller burnishing improves surface finish and results in dimensional accuracy.
-While burnishing works on a variety of different metals such as stainless steel, cast iron, aluminum and brass, there is a wide variety of burnishing tools available for today’s manufacturers.
-Burnishing can eliminate secondary processes all together which cuts down cycle time an ultimately saves money.
-Now, let’s look at a few common types of burnishing tools.
+You can learn more about burnishing here.

 When it comes to burnishing methods, diamond burnishing is one of the most versatile options.
 It can be used on a variety of metals and can produce a dense, smooth surface.
 The set up for diamond burnishing is quick and cost-effective and there is no need for secondary processes like grinding.
 Overall, this process is easy, efficient, and will show high-quality results.

 They can produce 2 to 8 Ra micro inch finishes in just one pass.
 These multi-roll burnishing tools feature fast cycle times and include a built-in micrometer adjustment system that allows the tool to be adjusted in increments of 0.0001” (0.0025mm).

 When carbide roll burnishing tools are used, there’s no need for secondary operations this helps to reduce costs significantly.
 This method removes any surface impurities and produces a 4 to 8 Ra micro inch (0.05-0.20µm) finish in just one pass.

 Burnishing tools are an essential part of manufacturing processes.
 And by using these three different types of burnishing tools, manufacturers are sure to see the results they need.

 When we first got started, we asked “what is a burnishing tool used for?”
 Now, we know that burnishing tools are an essential part of manufacturing processes.
-By using these three different types of burnishing tools, manufacturers will save time and money while also producing better quality parts.
+By using these three different types of burnishing tools, manufacturers will save time and money while also producing better-quality parts.